-Our FinTech business is also subject to a number of financial services regulations:
+Our FinTech business is also subject to several financial services regulations:

 Durbin Amendment.
-Rules promulgated by the Board of Governors of the Federal Reserve System, required as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), including the so-called Durbin

-Amendment (the "Durbin Amendment"), establish, among other things, standards for assessing whether debit card interchange fees received by certain debit card issuers are reasonable and proportional to the costs incurred by issuers for electronic debit transactions.
+Rules promulgated by the Board of Governors of the Federal Reserve System, required as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), including the so-called Durbin Amendment (the "Durbin Amendment"), establish, among other things, standards for assessing whether debit card interchange fees received by certain debit card issuers are reasonable and proportional to the costs incurred by issuers for electronic debit transactions.
 Debit card interchange fees are established by payment card networks and ultimately paid by merchants to debit card issuers for each debit transaction.

 Anti-Money Laundering and Sanctions.
 The USA PATRIOT Act of 2001, other federal statutes, generally referred to as the Bank Secrecy Act, and implementing federal regulations require us to establish and maintain an anti-money laundering program.
-Our anti-money laundering program includes the following: internal policies, procedures, and controls designed to identify and report money laundering, a designated compliance officer, ongoing employee training programs, an independent audit function to test the program, and customer due diligence.
+Our anti-money laundering, a designated compliance officer, ongoing employee training programs, an independent audit function to test the program, and customer due diligence.
 In addition, the financial access services we provide are subject to record keeping and reporting obligations under the Bank Secrecy Act.
-Our gaming establishment customers are required to file a Suspicious Activity Report ("SAR") with the U.S. Treasury Department's Financial Crimes Enforcement Network to report any suspicious transactions relevant to a possible violation of law or regulation.
-We are also required to file a SAR in certain circumstances where we provide our financial access services directly to patrons through financial services centers that we staff and operate.
-To be reportable, such a transaction must meet criteria that are designed to identify the hiding or disguising of funds derived from illegal activities.
-Our gaming establishment customers, in situations where our financial access services are provided through gaming establishment cashier personnel, and we, in situations where we provide our financial access services through a financial services center, are required to file a Currency Transaction Report ("CTR") of each deposit, withdrawal, exchange of currency, or other payment or transfer by, through, or to us which involves a transaction in currency of more than \$10,000 in a single day.
+Our gaming operator customers are required to file a Suspicious Activity Report ("SAR") with the U.S. Treasury Department's Financial Crimes Enforcement Network to report any suspicious transactions relevant to a possible violation of law or regulation.
+We are also required to file a SAR in certain circumstances where we provide our financial access services are provided from illegal activities.
+Our gaming operator customers, in situations where our financial access services are provided through gaming operator cashier personnel, and we, in situations where we provide our financial access services, are required to file a Currency Transaction Report ("CTR") of each deposit, withdrawal, exchange of currency, or other payment or transfer by, through, or to us which involves a transaction in currency of more than \$10,000 in a single day.
 Our CashClub® product can assist in identifying transactions that give rise to reporting obligations.